 From here, I can filter designers based on category and industry specialization, vetted design level, recent activity and language spoken.
 There is also a keyword search box where I was easily able to enter “landing page” and get 3,000+ results returned.

 The results return a list of designers with names, vetted designer level, specialties and most importantly: images!
 I can instantly get a taste of the designer’s style.
-(Note, if you wish to see more than 5 designers in your results, you to sign up for a free account.)
+(Note, if you wish to see more than 5 designers in your results, you have to sign up for a free account.)

 Once I click into a profile, the first thing I see is a portfolio (which only displays designs created on 99designs, so there is less chance of fraud).
 If I like what I see, there’s also the ability to learn more about the designer—including a bio, statistics about their previous work and areas of specialty.
 There isn’t any way to view education, which is a bummer, and while there’s a section for certifications there weren’t many certifications actually listed on any profiles I found.
 Finally, there’s a services tab where designers have the option of telling me what they charge for specific types of design (not all designers do this).